rxYoungho/voiceRecognition/README.md

 PyAudio only works until Python 3.6!

-Second: You might not be able to download pip install PyAudio in Mac OS sometimes, and I do not know exactly why.
+Second: You might not be able to use "pip install PyAudio" in Mac OS sometimes, and I do not know exactly why.
 However, you can fix the installation problem by downloading the portaudio using homebrew.

 The command is :